Your Voice Matters: We’re interviewing every Jacksonville mayoral candidate. What are your questions?

 This Week In Jacksonville host Kent Justice will have each of the candidates on his show starting this week for in-depth interviews.

-Kent will start by speaking with three of the candidates on Thursday for his show that airs on Sunday morning on News4JAX.
-His first group interview will feature two candidates that have already made headlines with their attack ads in recent weeks — Republicans LeAnna Cumber and Daniel Davis.
+Kent will start by speaking with three of the candidates on Thursday for his show that airs on Sunday morning.
+His first group of interviews will feature two candidates that have already made headlines with their attack ads in recent weeks — Republicans LeAnna Cumber and Daniel Davis.
 Perennial candidate Omega Allen, who is not affiliated with any party, will also be on the show this week.

 Kent is known around News4JAX for being prepared with a long list of relevant questions for everyone he interviews, but this time we need your help.